 La Purisima Concepcion in La Purisima Mission State Historic Park (#11) 2295 Purisima Rd., 20 miles west of Solvang via Hwy.
 246, near Lompoc.
 If you can only visit one mission, this is your best choice.
 Founded in 1787 and located about 50 miles northwest of Santa Barbara, it was demolished by an earthquake in 1812 and has been reconstructed and completely restored and is now a state historic park.
 Its design is drastically different from the other missions.
 Rather than square, cloistered patterns, the mission is laid out in a straight line, with heavily supported walls that made escape routes more accessible in case of earthquakes.
 Set on 1,000 acres, the park has nine buildings and the original aqueduct as well as 25 miles of hiking and riding trails.
 Rooms are furnished in 1820s style, and you’ll see how the Indians practiced mission crafts such as processing hides and making candles.
 Challenge your kids to spot the rare four-horn churro sheep.
 Swallows swarm from March through October, and you’ll see more here than at San Juan Capistrano.
 An annual May fiesta recreates the mission's early days.
 More special events include a candle-light tour and, in December, a celebration of its founding.

 San Luis Obispo de Tolosa (#5) 782 Monterey St., in downtown San Luis Obispo.
 Founded in 1772, this was the first mission to introduce the red clay roof tile--which successfully repelled the flaming arrows used in attacks by Native Americans.
-The complex has been extensively restored and includes a fragrant rose garden and a museum with rare early California photos.
-Its charming chapel has a simple façade with a belfry and vestibule--unique among the state’s missions--and is still used for services.
-An adjacent plaza and park provide shady trees, large grassy areas, stream-hugging paths, and inviting open-air cafes.
+This complex has been extensively restored and includes a fragrant rose garden and a museum with rare early California photos.
+Found to the right of the gift shop, its charming chapel has a simple façade with a belfry and vestibule--unique among the state’s missions--and is still used for services.
+Many of the statues and paintings date to the early 1800s.
+An adjacent plaza and park with mature shady trees provides large grassy areas, stream-hugging paths, and inviting open-air cafes.
+More images.